-For Blue Shield Promise members who need multiple ongoing CHW services or continued CHW services after a) 12 units of service within one year from initial CHW preventative service date or (b) when exceeding the daily maximum units of four(4) units per day as defined in the Medi-Cal Provider Manual, a written care plan must be written by one or more individual licensed providers, which may include the recommending provider and other licensed providers affiliated with the CHW supervising provider.
-CHWs may participate in the development of the plan of care and may take a lead role in drafting the plan of care if done in collaboration with the member's care team and/or other providers referenced in this section.
+For Blue Shield Promise Members who need multiple ongoing CHW services or continued CHW services after a) 12 units of service within one year from initial CHW preventative service date or b) when exceeding the daily maximum units of four (4) units per day, a written care plan must be written by one or more individual licensed providers, which may include the recommending provider and other licensed providers affiliated with the CHW Supervising Provider.
+CHWs may participate in the development of the plan of care and may take a lead role in drafting the plan of care if done in collaboration with the Member's care team and/or other providers referenced in this section.
 The plan of care may not exceed a period of one year.
 The plan of care must:

-- Specify the condition that the service is being ordered for and be relevant to the condition; - Include a list of other health care professionals providing treatment for the condition or barrier; - Contain written objectives that specifically address the recipient's condition or barrier affecting their health; - List the specific services required for meeting the written objectives; and - Include the frequency and duration of CHW services (not to exceed the provider's order) to be provided to meet the plan's objectives.
+- Specify the condition that the service is being ordered for and be relevant to the condition; - Include a list of other healthcare professionals providing treatment for the condition or barrier; - Contain written objectives that specifically address the recipient's condition or barrier affecting their health; - List the specific services required for meeting the written objectives; and - Include the frequency and duration of CHW services (not to exceed the provider's order) to be provided to meet the plan's objectives.

-A licensed provider must review the member's plan of care at least every six months from the effective date of the initial plan of care.
+A licensed provider must review the Member's plan of care at least every six months from the effective date of the initial plan of care.
 The licensed provider must determine if progress is being made toward the written objective and whether services are still medically necessary.
 If there is a significant change in the recipient's condition, providers should consider amending the plan for continuing care or discontinuing services if the objectives have been met.